A nose fracture is a break in the bones of the nose.

-Factors that may increase your chance of a nose fracture include:
+Factors that may increase the chance of a nose fracture include:

 A nose fracture may cause:

-The doctor will ask about your symptoms and how the injury occurred, and will examine your nose and face for:
+You will be asked about your symptoms and how the injury occurred.
+Your nose and face will be examined for:

 Prescription or over-the-counter medications may be given to help reduce inflammation and pain.

-If it is determined that your nose is out of position, obstructing your breathing, or causing other problems your doctor may:
+If the nose is out of position, obstructing your breathing, or causing other problems, then the doctor may: